 Christmas is a time for family holiday traditions.
 Our family’s holiday traditions include building a fire in the fireplace, roasting marshmallows for s’mores, decorating the house, trimming the tree, and visiting Atlanta to celebrate the season at some spectacular holiday events.
 I hope these 12 holiday season festivities in and around Atlanta bring your family as much joy as they have brought my family over the years.
-Throw on a scarf and bundle up your kiddos, it’s time for a Christmas adventure as you celebrate 12 days of Christmas around Atlanta!
+Throw on a scarf and bundle up your kiddos, it’s time for an adventure as we celebrate 12 days of Christmas events in Atlanta!

 1. Santa Express on the Blue Ridge Scenic Railway